 You gotta admit, nothing works like a dab of sugar.

 Especially if you are going to make a sales pitch about your consumers, make sure the result is helping them feel powerful and impressed.
 Of course, this can be achieved by great customer service, and a part of that is engaging your customer in a little bit of flattery.
 However, don’t overdo it.
 Compliment them, please them, but with honesty!

 You may be brimming with lots of solutions for your clients but do they really care for your time?
 Evidently, no.

 Like many others, they too are in a rush, have to catch deadlines, meet their vendors and generally deliver on time.
-If your sales pitch is long-winded, they’d hardly have time to listen to your sales talk.
-So make your pitch short and to the point.
+If your pitch is long-winded, they’d hardly have time to listen to your sales talk.
+So make it short and to the point.

 Did you like this article?
 We’d like to see your comments in the box below.

 EngageBay is a comprehensive Customer Lifecycle Management (CLM) software for growing companies.
 CLM covers all aspects of customer management across sales, marketing and support.
 Check out EngageBay’s offerings – a powerful CRM, Marketing Automation and Customer support software to grow your business.